10 work team-building activities your coworkers will love

 Team size: Any

-Give your team a list of things they need to find around the office.
-They can be physical objects (a photo of a dog on an employee's desk) or bits of office trivia (the company's founding date).
-Your team's search should take them around the office and require them to talk with different departments.
-Scavenger hunts are especially good for new teams, as they help everyone learn more about the company and the office layout in one simple game.
+This is another one of our great team bonding activities in office.
+Give your team a list of things to find around the office.
+They can be physical objects (the photo of Gladys from IT’s beloved westie on her desk) or bits of office trivia (the company's founding date).
+Your team's search should take them around the office, interacting with different departments.

 If your team’s remote, set a timer and have them run around their house to find items to share with the team.
 This encourages creativity and will help give team members a fun glimpse into the lives of their colleagues.